bitdefender/bddisasm/README.md

 Converting decoded instructions to textual disassembly must be done using the `NdToText` API. bddisasm only supports Intel, masm-style syntax.

+### Minimal Decoding API

+The default (legacy) decoding API provides a large `INSTRUX` structure (around 480-bytes long) which contains all the possible information about the instruction, including all of the operands.
+When faster decoder performance and/or smaller `INSTRUX` is needed, the minimal decode API can be used:

+- `NDSTATUS NdDecodeMini(INSTRUX_MINI *Instrux, const uint8_t *Code, size_t Size, uint8_t DefCode)`
+- `NDSTATUS NdDecodeWithContextMini(INSTRUX_MINI *Instrux, const uint8_t *Code, size_t Size, ND_CONTEXT *Context);`

+The `INSTRUX_MINI` is only 64-bytes long, and provides all the core instruction information, except for the operands and metadata.
+If needed, operands can be accessed via the following new API:

+- `NDSTATUS NdGetOperandMini(const INSTRUX_MINI *Instrux, ND_UINT8 Index, ND_OPERAND *Operand);` - decodes instruction operand at index `Index`

+Each type of metadata can also be retrieved from an `INSTRUX_MINI` using API.
+For example, in order to retrieve the stack access type, `NdGetStackAccessMini` API can be used; to retrieve the valid modes, `NdGetValidModesMini` can be used, etc. Consult `bdx86_api_mini.h` for a list of all available APIs.

 ### Example

 Working with bddisasm is very easy.
 Decoding and printing the disassembly of an instruction is quick & simple: